dannyhope/uxbrighton/_posts/2014-06-10-accessibility-event.md

 [Download Joshua's slides](/assets/Joshua-Marshall.pdf)

 Joshua will start of by talking about some of the assistive technologies used currently.
 His talk will cover how testing fits in with the Government Digital Service product cycle and will give practical tips on how to begin testing with assistive technologies, as well as some of the common problems that you may encounter.
 This talk will also help you in creating your own test strategy.

-[Read a review of the event](http://www.noporkpies.com/blog/accessibility/reflections-uxbrighton-accessible-web/) by Kristian Banniser of No Pork Pies